RetroDECK/ES-DE/ANDROID-DEV.md

 You can relocate as many systems as you want, you just need to place them all within the systemList tag pairs in ES-DE/custom_systems/es_systems.xml.

-## Issues with the Ayn Odin 2

-There is one serious issue that seems to be specific to the Ayn Odin 2, and that is that a number of standalone emulators can't be launched.
-When attempting to run such an emulator an error popup with the game name followed by "ERROR CODE -1" is displayed.
-The affected emulators are ColEm, fMSX, iNES, MasterGear, My Boy!, My OldBoy!, Redream and Speccy.

-There are also some issues with sound quality on the Odin 2, such as large fluctuations in volume where some sounds are quite loud and some are quite silent.
-There are also some strange aliasing effects when playing samples rapidly.

 ## Known ES-DE problems

-In addition to the issues specific to the Ayn Odin 2 there are a couple of other problems that will hopefully be resolved in the near future:

 * Poor performance/low frame rate after startup on some devices, which seems to happen randomly and is usually resolved by itself within 10 to 30 seconds.
 * The Android soft keyboard causes rendering issues when navigating using a controller or physical keyboard, as such the ES-DE built-in keyboard is enabled by default for the time being.
 For testing purposes the Android soft keyboard can be enabled via the _Enable virtual keyboard_ option in the _UI settings_ menu.
 If only using touch input the issue is not present.
 This problem is believed to be caused by a bug in the SDL library so it probably needs to be resolved there.